wp-plugins/cricket-moods/readme.txt

 with the tags instead of the pre-defined mood smilies.
 You could even leave the tag text or the tag images blank to have either just text or just images.

+New in Cricket Moods 3.0 is the ability for every user (contributor and higher) to keep their own personal list of moods.

 == Installation ==